tingyucha/AOSPRE/docs/building.md

 > ### to clean the build directory

 >> Invoking <code>make clean</code> removes all compiled code,
-   including object files, Fortran module files, and the AOS executable.
+   including object files, Fortran module files, and the AOSPRE executable.
 This may be useful if the compiler has changed, or if there were errors in a previous attempt to build the code.